iv4xr-project/iv4xr-se-plugin/README.md

 The network protocol is based on [JSON-RPC 2.0](https://www.jsonrpc.org/specification).
 JSON-RPC messages are separated by newlines, TCP is used as the transport layer.
 The protocol (individual API) is now more stable than in the beginning of the development, but it's still possible it will change as we learn new things.

-For an up to date list of provided API calls see the interface `ISpaceEngineers` in the project **`Ivxr.PlugIndependentLib`** (it currently resides [here](https://github.com/iv4xr-project/iv4xr-se-plugin/blob/main/Source/Ivxr.PlugIndependentLib/Control/ISpaceEngineers.cs)).
+For an up to date list of provided API calls see the interface [ISpaceEngineers](https://github.com/iv4xr-project/iv4xr-se-plugin/blob/main/Source/Ivxr.SpaceEngineers/ISpaceEngineers.cs) in the project **`Ivxr.SpaceEngineers`**.

 You can also check out the [JvmClient](https://github.com/iv4xr-project/iv4xr-se-plugin/tree/main/JvmClient) in this repository for client side implementation of the interface in Kotlin and examples how to use it.